bcn-sdn-meetup/st2-workshop/st2/3_getting_started.md

 * Place it into the content location.
 * Tell the system that the action is available.
-* The actions are grouped in packs and located at /opt/stackstorm/packs
+* The actions are grouped in packs and located at <span style="color:yellow">/opt/stackstorm/packs</span>

-##
+## What does an action look like?

 ```
 cat /opt/stackstorm/packs/napalm/actions/cli.py